John West, 1st Earl De La Warr: Family

 Lord De La Warr was twice married.
-He married firstly Charlotte, daughter of Donough MacCarthy, 4th Earl of Clancarty and Lady Elizabeth Spencer, on 25 May 1721.
+He married firstly Lady Charlotte, daughter of Donough MacCarthy, 4th Earl of Clancarty and Lady Elizabeth Spencer, on 25 May 1721.
 They had two sons and two daughters, including Lady Diana, wife of Sir John Clavering.
 After his first wife's death in February 1735 he married secondly Anne, daughter of Nehemiah Walker and widow of George Nevill, 13th Baron Bergavenny, in 1742.
 There were no children from this marriage.
 Anne died in June 1748.
 Lord De La Warr remained a widower until his death in March 1766, aged 72.
 He was succeeded by his eldest son, John, Viscount Cantelupe.